El Gringoqueño

 If life is all that you have and all that you will ever have, what the hell are you doing dying in a foxhole?
 I ask you, atheist, what is so important that you would be willing to give your life for it?
 I’m baffled.
 You profess to no god.
 You patently disavow any sort of celestial reward.
 You cast off the yoke of religious dogma, superstition, and tradition.
 For what do you die?
 Are you stupid?
 Crazy?
 Crazy like a foxhole, maybe.
 I’m on to you though.

-A steadfastly rational atheist might reply that he is risking his life for a stable future, for enlightenment, for an end to suffering.
+A steadfastly rational practical atheist might reply that he is risking his life for a stable future, for enlightenment, for an end to suffering.
 I shoot back, but YOU aren’t going to be around?
 What would the point be?

 Maybe he will talk to me of acceptable risk and potential reward.
 Sometimes it just doesn’t work out, he would say.
 Don’t kid yourself.
 There is no acceptable risk in war.
 Why sacrifice yourself for oblivion then?